B&Q: 1980s: Buyout and further expansion

-Since 1990
+1990s

 In the mid 1990s, B&Q opened a new format of shop known as the Depot (later changed to B&Q Depot), a forerunner of a new class of shop known as the B&Q Warehouse.
+This new store format was almost identical to that of the US chain Home Depot, where the stores were built on a much bigger scale with a larger floor area, merchandise presented on two storey, industrial-style shelving and an enhanced range of product lines which now extended to bulk building materials.
+For the branding of these new stores B&Q also moved to a new corporate colour style of orange (away from the previous black/red) which again was almost the same as Home Depot.
+For this reason, it is often erroneously believed that there is a formal connection between the two compainies.
 The company also began to expand outside the United Kingdom.
 In 1995, the retailer opened their first overseas subsidiary in Taiwan, and in January 1996, the first overseas large home improvement centre in Taoyuan City, Taiwan.

 In September 1998, it acquired NOMI, Poland's leading chain of DIY shops, and later that year, merged with France's Castorama.

+2000s

-In December 2000, Kingfisher plc acquired twenty eight development sites, intended to house future shops of rival chain Homebase from Sainsbury's, who sold the chain.
+In December 2000, Kingfisher plc acquired 28 development sites, intended to house future shops of rival chain Homebase from Sainsbury's, who sold the chain.
 The development sites instead housed shops of B&Q. In August 2001, B&Q opened its first shop in Shanghai, when it hoped to increase outlets from four to 58 by 2005.

 B&Q opened its first shop in Hong Kong on 1 June 2007, but was scheduled to close it on 13 September 2009.
 In December 2007, Kingfisher sold its 50 per cent stake in B&Q Taiwan to its joint venture partner.
-The $106.5 million (£51.6 million) sale, producing a profit of £25m was used to reduce debt.
+The $106.5 million (£51.6 million) sale, producing a profit of £25 million, was used to reduce debt.

+In March 2009, B&Q closed 22 of its then 63 shops in China, blaming the housing slump.

+2010s

-In March 2009, B&Q closed twenty two of its then sixty three shops in China, blaming the housing slump.
-In May 2011, B&Q agreed to acquire thirty one shops in the United Kingdom, from the administrators of Focus DIY for £23 million.
+In May 2011, B&Q agreed to acquire 31 shops in the United Kingdom, from the administrators of Focus DIY for £23 million.
 During 2011, B&Q opened a new regional distribution centre, at G.Park in Swindon.